matvign/batchrenamer/docs/devnotes.md

 Using lambdas in place of functions is bad style.
 But brevity of lambdas looks nice.
 I like things that look nice.

-## Paths and extensions
+## Extensions
 The last extension is grabbed by default.
-This isn't bad, but maybe it might not be what you want.
+This isn't bad, but it might not be what you want.
+Ideally this should be customizable.

-Not sure how useful this would even be.
-If I wanted to all suffixes of a filename I could write something up on my own... or use pathlib.
+The simplest way to grab all extensions is using pathlib.suffixes.
 If I'm going to use pathlib for all suffixes of a filename, I might as well use it everywhere.
 Not a commitment I'm willing to make just yet.

 ## Regex replace nth